MicrosoftDocs/entra-docs/docs/external-id/customers/troubleshooting-known-issues.md

 When you navigate to the **App registrations** section in the admin center and open an app, you may notice that **App roles** section is not visible.

 **Workaround**: You can query an update the app roles using the Microsoft Graph API.
-For more information, see [appRole resource type](/graph/api/resources/approle).
+For more information, see the [appRole resource type](/graph/api/resources/approle).

 ## Token version in Web API